-The past 6 years I have been choosing three words to guide me through the year.
+The past six years I have been choosing three words to guide me through the year.

 I place reminders of these words.
-By working with just three words I have been able to permanently change habits.
+By working with just three words, I have been able to change habits permanently.

 I look back at the three words of previous years and some of them I apply almost every day.
 They became part of who I am.

-The best thing of choosing these three words is that they should be easy to follow along.
+The best thing about choosing these three words is that they should be easy to follow along.

-Applying last year’s (2015) three words was more challenging than other years.
-On another note they where great tools to make quick and precise decisions on certain issues.
+Applying last year's (2015) three words was more challenging than other years.
+On another note they were great tools to make quick and precise decisions on certain issues.

 Religious Traditions Behind Resolutions